toshiro-en-miyamoto/flutter/setup/mac.md

   - on the Plugins pane,
     - install `Flutter` plugin
     - the Dart plugin will be installed along with the Flutter plugin

+## Web setup

+Flutter has support for building web applications in the stable channel.
+Any app created in Flutter 2 automatically builds for the web.

+Hot reload is not supported in a web browser Currently, Flutter supports hot restart, but not hot reload in a web browser.

+- make sure if the channel is Stable
+  - `$ flutter channel`
+- the Chrome browser is required to debugging web apps
+  - `$ flutter devices`
+    - 1 connected device:
+    - Chrome (web) • chrome • web-javascript • Google Chrome 96.0.4664.55
+- run a web app in the Chrome browser
+  - `$ flutter create myapp`
+  - `$ cd myapp`
+  - `$ flutter run -d chome`